Please feel free to utilize our Best Submission Practices Kit for general guidance and helpful tips, on how-to enter our Clio Award programs.

 All entries require an image to be submitted.
 The image will be used as a thumbnail during judging.
 If awarded or shortlisted, the image will be displayed on the Winners Gallery and used for printed materials.
 For entries without a visual execution (ex. audio advertisements) we recommend using an image of the brand/product advertised.

 No, there is no time limit for videos.
-We recommend keeping all case study videos under 3 mintues for judging purposes.
+We recommend keeping all case study videos under 3 minutes for judging purposes.
 For more information on media requirements please visit our Clio Resources Page and select the desired Clio program.

 Although there is no minimum or maximum number of words, we recommend you keep your synopsis to approximately 300 words.
 We suggest you utilize this section of your entry to elaborate on the piece as well as the creativity and originality of your idea.
 It’s also a great place to provide any helpful context, including cultural context.